symfony/symfony-docs/components/http_foundation/session_configuration.rst

 All native save handlers are internal to PHP and as such, have no public facing API.
 They must be configured by ``php.ini`` directives, usually ``session.save_path`` and potentially other driver specific directives.
-Specific details can be found in docblock of the ``setOptions()`` method of each class.
+Specific details can be found in the docblock of the ``setOptions()`` method of each class.
+For an example of this for a save handler provided via the Memcached extension is `php.net/manual/en/memcached.setoption`_

-While native save handlers can be activated by directly using ``ini_set('session.save_handler', $name);``, Symfony2 provides a convenient way to activate these in the same way as custom handlers.
+While native save handlers can be activated by directly using ``ini_set('session.save_handler', $name);``, Symfony2 provides a convenient way to activate these in the same way as it does for custom handlers.

 Symfony2 provides drivers for the following native save handler as an example: